-During 2016, the Company recorded a gain on disposal of properties, plants and equipment, net of \$10.3 million.
+For the year ended October 31, 2016, the Company recorded a gain on disposal of properties, plants and equipment, net of \$10.3 million.
 This included insurance recoveries that resulted in gains of \$6.4 million in the Rigid Industrial Packaging & Services segment, disposals of assets in the Flexible Products & Services segment classified as held for sale that resulted in gains of \$1.3 million, sales of surplus properties in the Land Management segment that resulted in gains of \$1.6 million, insurance recoveries that resulted in gains of \$0.2 million in the Paper Packaging & Services segment, and other net gains totaling an additional \$0.8 million.
-For additional information regarding the sale of businesses refer to Note 2 to these consolidated financial statements.